mmm/slurm-on-gpus/README.md

 Edit `gpu.tfvars` to set some missing variables.

-You need to edit 1 field: the project.
+You need to edit 3 fields: project, 2 server ips.

 Near the top, the project name (required) and the zone should match everywhere